-In November 2018 the revised edition of “The radiological investigation of suspected physical abuse in children” was released in the UK.
-This was written by the Royal College of Radiologists and the Society and College of Radiographers, and endorsed by the Royal College of Paediatrics and Child Health.
-It produced guidance on the process of skeletal surveys and how and when to perform them.
+In November 2018, the revised edition of “The radiological investigation of suspected physical abuse in children” was released in the UK.
+This was written by the Royal College of Radiologists and the Society and College of Radiographers and endorsed by the Royal College of Paediatrics and Child Health.
+It provided guidance on the skeletal survey process and how and when to perform them.

-The management of non-accidental injury is an area of fear for many paediatricians.
-The increasing guidance in this area helps to take some of the variation in practice out of the process.
+The management of the non-accidental injury is an area of fear for many paediatricians.
+The increasing guidance in this area helps to take some of the variations in practice out of the process.

 What is a skeletal survey?

 Skeletal surveys are a set of radiological images to assess for further evidence of injury in cases of possible non-accidental injury.
-It is particularly used in those under 24 months old, who are less able to give a history or demonstrate localised pain/injury on examination.
+It is mainly used in those under 24 months old who cannot give a history or demonstrate localised pain/injury on examination.

 The skeletal survey can also include computed tomography (CT) head scan, particularly in those under 12 months.
-It is also part of the greater process of safeguarding assessment, which will include full assessment with body map documentation, ophthalmology assessment, and discussion between the hospital team and safeguarding services.
+It is also part of the greater process of safeguarding assessment, which will include a full review with body map documentation, ophthalmology assessment, and discussion between the hospital team and safeguarding services.

-They specify that all multiple birth siblings under 24 months of age should be screened in the same way and the index patient, and that other children in the same household under 24 months old should also be considered.
+They specify that all multiple-birth siblings under 24 months of age should be screened in the same way as the index patient and that other children in the same household under 24 months should also be considered.

-Other key practical elements are highlighted by the new RCR guideline, for example that parents should be given information about the imaging, and written consent obtained.
+The new RCR guideline highlights other key practical elements; for example, parents should be given information about the imaging and written consent obtained.

 Which children with fractures should have a skeletal survey?